Discovering and Visualizing Hierarchy in Multivariate Data: Results

 \section{Results}

-We first use a simulation to illustrate the basic method and demonstrate its properties such as the invariance to rotation and translation, then we apply them to two different kinds of data, namely flow cytometry data from mouse bone marrow and network data, in each case discovering the relevant hierarchies.
+We first use a simulation to illustrate the basic method and demonstrate its properties, such as the invariance to rotation and translation.
+Then, we apply them to two different kinds of data in two fields, namely flow cytometry and social network data, in each case discovering the relevant hierarchies.